Data Exploration

 MY MSE: 75.8

-However more commonly we will use metric functions from sklearn.metrics submodule:
+However more commonly we will use metric functions from the sklearn.metrics submodule:

 from sklearn.metrics import r2_score, mean_squared_error, mean_absolute_error